tcltk/tklib/modules/tablelist/README.txt

-               The Multi-Column Listbox Package Tablelist
+       The Multi-Column Listbox and Tree Widget Package Tablelist

                                    by